thejoshwolfe/yauzl/README.md

 ## Limitations

-### Default Charset Should Be CP437

-Currently, the default charset is `ascii`, but it should be `cp473`.

 ### No Multi-Disk Archive Support

 This library does not support multi-disk zip files.
-This API was intended for a zip file to span multiple floppy disks, which probably never happens now.
+The multi-disk fields in the zipfile spec were intended for a zip file to span multiple floppy disks, which probably never happens now.
 If the "number of this disk" field in the End of Central Directory Record is not `0`, the `open` or `fopen` `callback` will receive an `err`.
 By extension the following zip file fields are ignored by this library and not provided to clients: